jbm950/pygame_toolbox/examples/menu_example/menu_tutorial.md

                 self.buttonlist += [ptg.Button()]

+###Mini Button Tutorial

 Before we can go ahead and add the buttons though I need to go over the different input arguments of the button class.
 To do this I'm going to show the first button we'll add to the Detailed menu and go over each of the inputs one by one.

                 self.buttonlist += [ptg.Button(0,'Simple menu',(300,450),True,self.image,
                                                resize = (170,37),func = lambda:1,sound = 'button_click.wav',
                                                background = 'button_box.png')]

 The Button class can be used for either picture buttons or text buttons and so the first argument passed is to differentiate between these two.
 A zero is passed to let it know this will be a text button (1 for picture button).
 The next item is the text of the button itself and in this case we're going to let the user of the menu know that the button will return them to the simple menu (on a picture button this will be a string of a file name to the picture to be used).
 The next item is a tuple of the x,y position of the button in pixels.
 Using this method of adding buttons to the screen will therefore allow us to place the buttons anywhere.
+The next item (True) is a flag to let the class know if we want the position we passed to be a center of button value.
+The default otherwise is pygame's default and the position will be taken as the top left pixel of the button.